(as of march 2014)

 13.088 s Consultation Procedure Act.
 Amendment

 The Federal Council proposed amendments to the Consultation Procedure Act in response to criticisms made in parliament regarding the consultation procedure.
 It is proposed that in future no difference should be made between hearings and consultations, no more oral consultations should be held, the results of consultations should in each case be summarised in a publicly accessible document, and when a deadline is shortened, reasons must be given for this in writing.
-The Council of States is expected to address the bill in the 2014 spring session.
+The Council of States approved the Federal Council's draft on 3 march 2014 after making a number of small changes.

 13.103 n Federal Act on Political Rights.
 Amendment